Dr Tony Steele is a former GP with 15 years experience and is a director of Index Medical Ltd.

-Dr Steele has retired from medical practice and now lives in Bristol, spending part of each year in Hong Kong.
+Dr Steele has retired from medical practice and now lives in Bristol, often visiting Hong Kong.
 He has a daughter, Olivia.
 His interests include, travel, trekking, and Chinese antiques.
 His most adventurous trip was to drive across the Sahara single-handed, but he also enjoys pottering around North Devon with his family.

 In the future he would like to extend the ways medical services can be delivered by healthcare professionals.